Local consistency: Arc consistency

 If a variable is not arc consistent with another one, it can be made so by removing some values from its domain.
 This is the form of constraint propagation that enforces arc consistency: it removes, from the domain of the variable, every value that does not correspond to a value of the other variable.
 This transformation maintains the problem solutions, as the removed values are in no solution anyway.

 Constraint propagation can make the whole problem arc consistent by repeating this removal for all pairs of variables.
 This process might have to consider a given pair of variables more than once.
 Indeed, removing values from the domain of a variable may cause other variables to become no longer arc consistent with it.
 For example, if $x_3$ is arc consistent with $x_2$ but the algorithm reduces the domain of $x_2$, arc consistency of $x_3$ with $x_2$ does not hold any longer, and has to be enforced again.

-A simplistic algorithm would cycle over the pairs of variables, enforcing arc-consistency, repeating the cycle until no domains change for a whole cycle.
+A simplistic algorithm would cycle over the pairs of variables, enforcing arc consistency, repeating the cycle until no domains change for a whole cycle.
 The AC-3 algorithm improves over this algorithm by ignoring constraints that have not been modified since they were last analyzed.
-In particular, it works on a set of constraints that initially contains all of them; at each step, it takes a constraint and enforces arc-consistency; if this operation may have produced a violation of arc-consistency over another constraint, it places it back in the set of constraints to analyze.
-This way, once arc-consistency is enforced on a constraint, this constraint is not considered again unless the domain of one of its variables is changed.
+In particular, it works on a set of constraints that initially contains all constraints; at each step, it takes a constraint and enforces arc consistency; if this operation may have produced a violation of arc consistency over another constraint, it places that constraint back in the set of constraints to analyze.
+This way, once arc consistency is enforced on a constraint, this constraint is not considered again unless the domain of one of its variables is changed.

-Path consistency
+Path consistency (k-consistency)

 Path consistency is a property similar to arc consistency, but considers pairs of variables instead of only one.
 A pair of variables is path-consistent with a third variable if each consistent evaluation of the pair can be extended to the other variable in such a way that all binary constraints are satisfied.
 Formally, $x_i$ and $x_j$ are path consistent with $x_k$ if, for every pair of values $(a,b)$ that satisfies the binary constraint between $x_i$ and $x_j$, there exists a value $c$ in the domain of $x_k$ such that $(a,c)$ and $(b,c)$ satisfy the constraint between $x_i$ and $x_k$ and between $x_j$ and $x_k$, respectively.